buttburger1/WoW-1.12.1-ESP-Hack/README.md

 Built on VS2012.
 DLL uses DirectX 9 SDK libraries.
 Injector mostly Winapi (Older stuff moved to old branch)

 June/20/2022 - dxdll12
 -Added combat bot scripting that can be changed with just a text editor!
-(Must make a folder named Script, in it your character name as a .txt file)
+(Must make a folder in game directory named Script, in it your character name as a .txt file)

 May/7/2022 - WinAPI DLL Injector5